Columbia Global Freedom of Expression Prize Rules

 There shall be one prize awarded in each of two categories:

-- Legal Ruling Category: the prize shall recognize a ruling or decision rendered anywhere in the world that has advanced or strengthened global understanding of and international standards of Freedom of Expression and Information.
+- Legal Ruling Category: the prize shall recognize a ruling or decision rendered anywhere in the world that has advanced or strengthened a global understanding and international standards of Freedom of Expression and Information.
 Preference shall be given to rulings and decisions rendered in the last 12 months, although older rulings and decisions may also be considered.

 In the Legal Ruling Category, the prize shall consist of a certificate conferred upon the judge or the court, as deemed appropriate by Columbia Global Freedom of Expression.